Last updated: January 2024

 You’ve decided you want to travel more this year (good on you), but you’re struggling to choose your next destination.
 Surely there’s an easier way than trawling through endless travel mags and guidebooks for the answers, right?
 That’s where our ultimate month-by-month travel guide comes in: your easily digestible list of places to visit, things to experience, and amazing weather to chase around the world.

 Oh hi, July!
-Summer in Europe is finally in full swing, the once sweltering African heat is starting to simmer down and the Americas are drenched in glorious sunshine.
-Whether you’ve always wanted to get off the beaten track in Romania, watch the great wildebeest migration in Kenya, or totally immerse yourself in traditional nomadic life in Mongolia.
-Here’s your guide for where to travel in July.
+Summer in Europe is finally in full swing, the once-sweltering African heat is starting to simmer down and the Americas are drenched in glorious sunshine.
+Whether you’ve always wanted to get off the beaten track in Romania, watch the great wildebeest migration in Kenya, or totally immerse yourself in traditional nomadic life in Mongolia, here’s your guide to where to travel in July.

 Often overlooked by travellers, Romania is one of Europe’s better-kept secrets.
-Boasting unexpected architectural wonders like clifftop castles and ancient wooden monasteries, a captivating history and plenty of hearty traditional dishes to sink your teeth into.
-Plus, as is the case with much of Europe around this time of year, July brings with it long sunny days perfect for exploring the many towns.
+It boasts unexpected architectural wonders like clifftop castles and ancient wooden monasteries, a captivating history and plenty of hearty traditional dishes to sink your teeth into.
+Plus, as is the case with much of Europe around this time of year, July brings with it long sunny days perfect for exploring.

 Visit the capital of Bucharest for a taste of modern Romania and take a tour of the gargantuan Palace of Parliament.
 Escape to the Danube Delta for a peaceful cruise around floating reed islands and enjoy a window into local life here.
 Make for Maramureş with its folklore, customs and peasant culture.
 Or, if you’re feeling active, take one of the many hikes where you’ll be rewarded with stunning views.